Carol Cassella

 Carol Cassella is an American novelist and practicing anesthesiologist.
 Born in Dallas, Texas, she lives on Bainbridge Island, Washington with her husband and two sets of twins.

-Earliy life and education
+Early life and education

 Carol Cassella was born Carol Elise Wiley in Dallas, Texas.
 She is the youngest of three daughters to Katherine and Ray Wiley, and graduated from Highland Park High School in Dallas, Texas in 1975.

 Cassella has a degree in English literature from Duke University, where she was a member of Pi Beta Phi sorority.
 She attended medical school at Baylor College of Medicine in Houston, Texas.
 She received her medical degree in 1986 and completed her internship at Baylor-St. Lukes Affiliated Hospitals in Houston, Texas before moving to Seattle where she completed her residency in internal medicine at Virginia Mason Medical Center.
 In 1992 she returned to Virginia Mason for training in anesthesiology.
 She is board certified in both internal medicine and anesthesiology.